Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 I had some difficulties to customise hamburger menu (removing border colour and changing colour of three lines) so I looked up on goole
 I want to add more nationalities and languages on registration form I want to style date picker
-When I set up max width of 90rem and tring to put borders around, courses and accommodation sections were expanded more than 100% which I think due to Bootstrap default setting
+When I set up max width of 90rem and trying to put borders around, courses and accommodation sections were expanded more than 100% which I think due to Bootstrap default setting

 ## Version Control
 To be added as project goes on